zoriya/Kyoo/DIAGRAMS.md

 #### Auth
 Kyoo leverages the [API Gateway](https://learn.microsoft.com/en-us/azure/architecture/microservices/design/gateway) approach to microservices and [offloads](https://learn.microsoft.com/en-us/azure/architecture/patterns/gateway-offloading) authentication at the gateway.
 Auth microservice is implicitly used by each other microservice for both end user authentication and microservice to microservice communications.

 *Auth microservice will not be directly represented in the other component diagrams.
-Instead in their relationsihp, they will specify "auth via middleware".
+Instead in their relationsihp will specify "auth via middleware".

 ```mermaid
 C4Component